 Repeat the standard course followed by another ledge, so that you have a choice of cooking heights.
 Add another ledge higher up if you wish to add a warming rack.

 In the image above you may notice that we have doubled up on the thickness of the middle wall.
 Instead of turning bricks on their sides to provide support for the table/preparation area top it is possible to add metal supports to do this job, well for the coal and cooking trays at least.

 If you do decide to go down this route ensure that you use metal brackets or strips that are thick enough to support the weight and heat from the coal tray or the grill without bending.
 Also, ensure that you have at least 3 strips per wall.

 You may also need to hunt around for suitable metal supports.
 A possible solution may be zinc plated mending plates such as the one in the below image.

 Grill racks and warming racks can also be created by buying, cutting to length and building in some short metal rods into the joints of the brickwork.
 This adds to the expense slightly but makes the brickwork a lot easier.

-Decide what height you want your table area to be at, and stop laying that part of the wall at your chosen height - make sure this coincides with one of the ledges you built in so that the tabletop slab is supported on three sides.
+Decide what height you want your table area to be at, and stop laying the far right hand wall at your chosen height - make sure this coincides with one of the ledges you built to hold your charcoal tray or cooking grill in so that the tabletop slab is supported on three sides.
 Lay the slab on with a layer of mortar to fix it into place.